The 2010 FOI Summit in Arlington is now a part of FOI Summit history.

 - Panels on FOI Litigation, Transparency in the Digital Age, and Coalition Sustainability.

 - Recognition for the great work done by Executive Director Charles Davis, as he steps down concurrent with NFOIC’s hiring of a full-time director.

 - Robert J. Freeman’s induction into the Open Government Hall of Fame.

 Obviously, any endeavor of this nature takes a lot of work and a lot of cooperation, and we could not do it ourselves.

 In recognition of that, the National Freedom of Information Coalition would like to thank:

-- Our host, the Minnesota Coalition on Government Information, for all their hard work.
+- Our host, the Virginia Coalition for Open Government, for all their hard work.